201d8-team1/Documentation/SOPs/Technology Purchase Requests SOP.md

    MSP is rsponsible for aquisition and deployment of new hardware or software.

-3. Definitions and Abbreviations:
+### 3. Definitions and Abbreviations:

-   Client: Harvest Haven Grocers.
+   A. Client: Harvest Haven Grocers.

-   MSP: Bluewave Tech Solutions.
+   B. MSP: Bluewave Tech Solutions.

-   PO: Purchas Order.
+   C. PO: Purchas Order.

-4. Procedure:
+### 4. Procedure:

 A. Receive client request for new hardware or software solution.